steventux/crampervan/content/blog/lego-kitchen/index.md

 This pod is only compatible with a specific hob/sink unit but this worked for me, giving me a sink on the left hand side and the burners on the right.
 Time to haemorage money.

 The pesky pandemic meant a long lead time, there were probably quicker solutions to be had but this unit really suited the build, so I paid up and waited.
-To be fair they were close to the estimated time to complete and deliver the unit, but sadly a week later than ideal which meant we had to go on our hollibobs with no cooker or sink.
-First World Problems.
+To be fair they were close to the estimated time to complete and deliver the unit, but sadly a week later than ideal which meant we had to manage without the cooker or sink in the van.
+Meh, these luxuries only serve to weaken us, as I like to tell the kids.

 When the unit arrived the first noticeable thing was that there was a lot of it and it was all flat on a pallet.
 Instructions were provided, as were all the necessary fixings and some handy general guidance on assembly.
 I can't fault how comprehensive the kit was, the only tip I'd give anyone assembling one of these is take your time, find a large dry, clean space, and have a small, powered screwdriver to assist as there are about a million screws to wind in.